Added to Saved items

 How are Bartholin's cysts or abscesses diagnosed?

-An examination by a doctor can usually diagnose the problem.
-A Bartholin's cyst (fluid-filled swelling) and collection of pus (abscess) have a typical appearance.
+If you find a lump on your vulva or vagina you should contact your GP surgery.
+An examination by a clinician in general practice can usually diagnose the problem.
+A Bartholin's cyst and abscess have a typical appearance.
 No test is usually needed to make the diagnosis.

 How do you treat a Bartholin's cyst?

-A collection of pus, confirmed as a Bartholin's abscess, will almost always need treatment, as it can be very painful.
-However, if an abscess is left for long enough it is likely to burst and then may resolve without treatment.
-This is not recommended though, as it will be very painful and you could become quite ill.
+A Bartholin's abscess will almost always need treatment with antibiotics as it can be very painful.
+If an abscess is left for long enough without treatment it is likely to burst and then may resolve without treatment; however this would not be recommended as it can be very painful and it is possible to become unwell due to the infection spreading.

 Antibiotic medicines for an infection or abscess

-A course of antibiotics may cure an infected gland or abscess.
-However, the more pus that forms, the larger the abscess, and the less chance that antibiotics alone will be sufficient to clear the abscess.
-In large abscesses, usually it is necessary to drain the pus.
+A course of antibiotics may cure an abscess.
+However, the more pus that forms, the larger the abscess and the less chance that antibiotics alone will be sufficient to clear the abscess.
+In large abscesses, it may be necessary to drain the pus.
 Where this is done, antibiotics may or may not also be needed.

 Marsupialisation